 Ube Ice Cream is a staple in the Philippines.
-Ube pronounced OO-bae, is a purple yam.
-This is an ingredient that is showing up in all sorts of recipes these days.
-The flavor is a bit nutty and is a lovely color of purple that goes from very deep to lavender.
+Ube pronounced OO-bay, is a purple yam.
+This is an ingredient that is showing up in all sorts of recipes lately.
+The flavor is a nutty and is a gorgeous color that varies from very deep purple to lavender.
 The size and where the yam is grown completely affects the flavor.
-The larger ones are much sweeter than the smaller ones and they come in an array of colors of purple to nearly white.
+The larger ones are much sweeter than the smaller ones, and they come in an array of colors of purple to nearly white.

 This recipe is completely plant paradox friendly so I hope you enjoy this beautiful and satisfying creamy ube ice cream.

 Did you know that the Philippines is known to have the world’s best sweet mangoes?
 Be sure to check out “Our Journey to the Philippines” if you would like to learn more about this beautiful archipelago with the some of the friendliest people on the planet.

 Craving even more?
 Be sure to join the culinary and cultural journey around the world so you don’t miss a thing, it’s free, You can also follow me on Instagram, Facebook , Pinterest and youtube to follow along our journey.

 Please note that this page contains affiliate links in which I will earn a small commission however, it will in no way affect the price you pay.
 I thank you for your support!

 - 1/4 cup maple syrup or yacon syrup

 - 1 Tbsp alcohol such as vodka or gin

 - Mix all the ingredients, except the vanilla and alcohol, together in a blender and mix until smooth.

 - Pour into a saucepan and bring to a boil.
 Once boiling, remove from the heat and whisk until smooth and thickened.